MeltwaterArchive/storyplayer/modules/browser/fromBrowser.md

 _fromBrowser()_ allows you to extract information and [WebDriverElement objects](webdriver.html) from the currently loaded HTML page.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\BrowserDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromBrowser_.

 ## Behaviour And Return Codes